 What is a cohabitation agreement?

 A cohabitation agreement is designed for two people who want to live together in a marriage-like relationship, without actually being married.
-It has some similarities to a prenuptial agreement, though the couple may never marry.
+They have some similarities to prenuptial agreements, though the couple may never marry.

-Cohabitation agreements could be less common in the future given the recent decision of the U.S. Supreme Court’s sanctioning same-sex marriage.
-Historically, cohabitation agreements were often availed by those who were not permitted to marry, though that has not always been the case.
-Today many couples desire permanent relationships without the formality of marriage.
+Cohabitation agreements have become less common since the legal sanctioning same-sex marriage.
+Historically, cohabitation agreements were often used by persons who were not permitted to marry.
+They are still sometimes used by couples who desire long term or permanent relationships without the formality of marriage.

 Cohabitation agreements can contain all sorts of provisions including:

-- How assets and liabilities will be divided upon any breakup; and
+- How assets and liabilities will be divided upon any breakup of the relationship;

-- If any alimony like payments will be paid upon any breakup; and
+- If any alimony like payments will be paid upon any breakup of the relationship; and

-- How children will be raised during the relationship, and shared in the case of a breakup (though these provisions may only be considered and not binding on a Court); and
+- How children will be raised during the relationship, and shared in the case of a breakup (though these provisions may only be considered and are not binding upon a court).

 What kind of legal issues arise with cohabitation agreements?

-Typically, cohabitation agreements deal with economic and financial rights, support during the union or the relationship, and what happens financially at the conclusion of the relationship should it break apart.
+Typically, cohabitation agreements deal with economic and financial rights, support during the union or the relationship, and what happens financially at the conclusion of the relationship should it fail.

-Cohabitation agreements which do not involve minor children issues are typically enforced by Courts using typical contract law.
-Two people have entered into this partnership type of agreement or contract and they are now dissolving the partnership.
+Cohabitation agreements which do not involve minor child issues are typically enforced by courts using typical contract law.
+Two people have entered into this partnership, agreement, or contract and they are now dissolving the business relationship.

 How does the Anton Legal Group help people with cohabitation agreements?

-Enforcing cohabitation agreements is also a somewhat creative process.
-If parties disagree an attorney must start their analysis with an understanding of contract law and then be able go beyond this discipline and understand other areas of the law (such as family, partnership, real estate and bankruptcy to name a few) along with some psychology.
+Enforcing cohabitation agreements can also be a somewhat creative process.
+If parties disagree, an attorney must start their analysis with an understanding of contract law but then be able go beyond this discipline and understand other areas of the law such as family law, partnership, real estate, estate planning, and bankruptcy to name a few.
+Knowing some psychology can also be helpful.